fp7mplane/protocol-ri/doc/protocol-spec.md

 The special export schema `mplane-http` implies that the exporter will POST mPlane result messages to the collector at the specified URL.
 All other export schemas are application-specific, and the mPlane protocol implementation is only responsible for ensuring the schemas and protocol identifiers match between collector and exporter.

-*[**Editor's Note**: This text implies that the export section of a statement is part of the statement's unique hash; this is not the case in the implementation.
-Fix this.]*

 ### Link

 The `link` section contains the URL to which messages in the next step in the workflow (i.e. a specification for a capability, a result or receipt for a specification) can be sent, providing indirection.
 The link URL must currently have the schema `mplane-http`, and refers to posting of messages via HTTP `POST`.